 This Indian savory french toast is just another awesome example of an interesting twist to the tried and tested French toast recipe, and taking it to another level of yumminess.

 By the way, I love my sweet French toast made in the Instant pot too.
-I make it extra decadent by drizzling maple syrup and topping with sliced bananas, nuts or chocolate chips.
+I make it extra decadent by drizzling maple syrup and topping it with sliced bananas, nuts, or chocolate chips.
 But for those of you who are on a diet, or prefer a savory hot breakfast over cold or sweet options, this easy spicy Bombay toast is your answer to an ultimately satisfying breakfast or lunch.

 Here are some of my pro tips to make the best savory french toast: